 She’s short, quiet and tries to see everything from all sides at the same time.

-While on the surface one of those people who *have it all and flaunt it* Sera has more secrets than you could fit into a planetary freighter (even if you stamped them down hard) and he will do anything to make sure it stays that way.
+While on the surface he seems to be one of those people who *have it all and flaunt it* Sera has more secrets than you could fit into a planetary freighter (even if you stamped them down hard) and he will do anything to make sure it stays that way.

-Little Silber is a dragonling of mischief from “Academia Draconia”.
+Little Silber is a dragonling of mischief from “Academia Draconia” and “Silberwing”.

-He has a habit of showing up in places where he shouldn’t be and in those where he couldn’t possibly he.
+About the size of a cat, he has a habit of showing up in places where he shouldn’t be and in places where he couldn’t possibly be.

 Not one to take to people, Little Silber is hard to get to know, but if you do, you’ll have a friend who’ll get you out of as much trouble as he gets you into.